Lewis-Barton/show-me-the-surf/README.md

 - [GitBash](https://git-scm.com/downloads) was used for Git version control and pushing to GitHub.
 - [Lazysizes](https://github.com/aFarkas/lazysizes?utm_source=cdnjs&utm_medium=cdnjs_link&utm_campaign=cdnjs_library) was used to optimise loading of images.
 - [Bootstrap](https://getbootstrap.com/) was used for styling and utility classes.
+- [Google WebP](https://developers.google.com/speed/webp/docs/using) - Library used to convert png files to webp files.

 [Back to Index](#index)